A case of worldly thinking?

 1: Salaries as we know them

-How we make up a remuneration package and six reasons why the world creates differentials between salaries paid to different groups of workers
+How we make up a remuneration package and six reasons why the world creates differentials between salaries paid to different groups of workers.
+The six are:

 2: Introducing some Christian thinking

 The six reasons examined in a Christian context and the idea of stipend considered to contrast with the idea of reward – five biblical principles outlined.

 - UK office-based staff in an international mission agency

 - A real-life attempt to follow the principles of this article

 There is further comment in a supplement to this article at A3a on the Church of England General Synod report ‘Generosity and sacrifice’.